cdapio/cdap/cdap-docs/faq/source/cdap-startup.rst

   Error found before invoking supervisord: No parcel provided required tags: set([u'cdap'])

-The error message suggests that you have not completed the last step of installing a parcel, *Activation*.
+The error message shows that you have not completed the last step of installing a parcel, *Activation*.
 There are 4 steps to installing a parcel:

 - **Adding the repository** to the list of repositories searched by Cloudera Manager